Reserve A Meeting Room

 Downstairs Meeting Room

 The downstairs meeting room is accessible by stairs or an elevator.
-It measures approximately 36′ x 40′ and has large dry-erase surfaces on three walls.
+It measures approximately 36′ x 40′.
 Maximum room occupancy is 96.
 In most cases, there are twenty 2′ x 5′ tables and 40 chairs available for use.
 Additional chairs may be available upon request.
 Restroom facilities are conveniently located just outside of both meeting rooms.

 The library has two small study rooms, 119 West and 120 East, located in the Adult area.
 Study room 119 West is available on a first come, first serve basis only.
 Study room 120 East, however, can be reserved for a period of two hours at a time.
-Advanced reservations can be made within 24 hours of the scheduled time by calling the library at (913) 724-2828.
+Advanced reservations can be made within 24 hours of the scheduled time.
 If the patron doesn’t arrive within fifteen minutes past the scheduled time, the reservation will be forfeited.
 Library staff reserves the right to limit the time spent in a study room by a single user.